aescarias/pdfnaut/docs/source/guides/writing-pdf.rst

 Object (5, 0) is the content stream defining the page itself.

 - The first line and last line delimit the text object.
 - The second line specifies the font which shall be used to draw text (Tf).
-The first operand is ``/F13`` (Helvetica) and the second operand is 12 which is the point size.
+The first operand is ``/F13`` (Helvetica) and the second operand is 12 which is the unit (point) size of the glyph.
-- The third line tells the renderer to position the text at x=100, y=400.
+- The third line tells the renderer to position the text at x=100, y=400 (by default, x is the position to the left and y is the position to the top)
 - The fourth line tells the renderer to draw the text "Hello"

 .. code-block:: python